robmoore-i/RemotePingPongPairing/README.md

 2. Add it to your $PATH variable

+### Improvements

+It would be cool if these were git aliases, so I could do `git ping rob` to create a ping, `git ping-clean` to remove my local copy of the wip branch, and my partner could run `git pong rob` to collect and apply the remote wip to their current branch.

 ### FAQ

 -  Why does the local copy of WIP branch not get deleted on the creator side?